oneapi-src/oneDNN/README.md

 ### CPU Engine

-Intel Architecture Processors and compatible devices are supported by the oneDNN CPU engine.
+oneDNN CPU engine is used to execute primitives on Intel Architecture Processors, 64-bit Arm Architecture (AArch64) processors, and compatible devices.

 The CPU engine is built by default and cannot be disabled at build time.
 The engine can be configured to use the OpenMP or TBB threading runtime.
 The following additional requirements apply:
 * OpenMP runtime requires C++ compiler with OpenMP 2.0 or later standard support
 * TBB runtime requires
 [Threading Building Blocks (TBB)](https://www.threadingbuildingblocks.org/) 2017 or later.

-Some implementations rely on OpenMP 4.0 SIMD extensions, and we recommend using the Intel C++ Compiler for the best performance results.
+Some implementations rely on OpenMP 4.0 SIMD extensions.
+For the best performance results on Intel Architecture Processors we recommend using the Intel C++ Compiler.

 ### GPU Engine